-- The City should adopt and enforce the implementation of the Insurance Services Office standards and require that they are met through its planning process. - 2.
-The City should bring its water supply system for fire protection to the Insurance Service Office Standards in areas where it is deficient in already developed areas as soon as possible. - 3.
-Developers shall pay the cost of seeing that these standards are met for new developments. - 4.
+- 1. The City should adopt and enforce the implementation of the Insurance Services Office standards and require that they are met through its planning process. - The City should bring its water supply system for fire protection to the Insurance Service Office standards in areas where it is deficient in already developed areas as soon as possible. - Developers shall pay the cost of seeing that these standards are met for new developments. - 4.
 Where the improvement due to a development to the water supply system for fire protection improves the water supply for fire protection to a surrounding area which does not already have fire protection to the Insurance Service Office standards prior to the development, then the City may participate in the cost of such improvements on a percentage basis. - 5.
-Areas which are to be accounted as within the service area for a particular hydrant must have free access from that hydrant. - 6.
-Under the Uniform Fire Code when any portion of the buildings protected is in excess of 150 feet from a right of way where fire protection is provided then the Fire Chief may require that an on-site hydrant be installed.
+Areas which are to be accounted as within the service area for a particular hydrant must have free access from that hydrant and not lie further than 200 feet from the street right of way.